 I hate to say it, but the Borderline is an emotional vampire.
 He/she has steadily worn you down with constant brainwashing, and drained your vitality and health.
 When you have finally left this treacherous dance, you could feel like a shadow of your former self.
 Their skewed perceptions make it seem like you're viewing yourself in a warped Fun House mirror, and you start believing that this distorted reflection of you is accurate!
 You've been mortally wounded, and it's taken a huge toll on your spirit, psyche and body.

-The continuous stress of emotional/psychological warfare affects the human condition more than physical abuse, and some men develop serious ailments during their time in these relationships.
+The continuous stress of emotional/psychological warfare negatively impacts the human condition more than physical abuse, and some men develop serious ailments during their time in these relationships.
 Prostate problems, heart conditions, blood disorders, herpes breakouts, migraine headaches, glaucoma and cancer are just a few of the souvenirs guys have retained from these couplings, regardless of how physically powerful they were before they met their BPD tormentor.
-One of my ex's married a Borderline--and twelve years later, he was diagnosed with a Parkinson's-type neurological disease.
+One of my ex's abruptly left me and married a Borderline--and twelve years later, he was diagnosed with a Parkinson's-type neurological disease.
 They're divorced now, but it's too little, too late.
 The damage to his body and psyche has been irreversible.
+He can no longer drive, or even walk.
+He's wheelchair bound.

 Resuming this relationship--no matter how empty, adrift or tortured you feel when he/she's gone, could absolutely bring about what I call, Death by Borderline.